US FDIC chair faces calls to resign as removal could upend proposed banking rules

 Among the changes would be creating an independent office to investigate misconduct that would report to the FDIC's board of directors.

+Mr Gruenberg also said that four employees found to have engaged in the misconduct were “separated” from the agency.

+“Fundamentally, we've got to break the good old boys network," he said.

-House financial services committee chairman Patrick McHenry said it was clear Mr Gruenberg is “not the right person to lead those changes” at the FDIC.
+But the House committee chairman Patrick McHenry said it was clear Mr Gruenberg is “not the right person" to lead the changes at the FDIC.

 “The fact that you've not yet resigned proves that you take no responsibility for your actions and the words that you've used so far,” Mr McHenry said.